Embed sustainability in our culture

 Both committees play a key role in supporting the Board of Directors, ensuring that the Company continuously identifies and manages the principal risks and opportunities it faces, while sustainability principles are integrated into its decision-making process.
 The CFO oversees the Corporate Sustainability and Risk Management teams.

 Galp Corporate Sustainability team is responsible for the corporate management of sustainability risks and for establishing and proposing assessment and monitoring methodologies.
-These are implemented with all relevant corporate and business units, including the Corporate Risk Management team, ensuring that an action plan is established to minimise and mitigate these risks.
+These are implemented with all relevant corporate and business units, including the Corporate Risk Management team, ensuring that an action plan is established to prevent, minimise and mitigate these risks.

 Learn more about Sustainability Committee Regulations.